david-pugh-gcell/GCellNotificationFW_iOS/README.md

 We need to add a few settings to your project to enable it to successfully see iBeacons.

 1. Open the info.plist file and add an entry for <i>NSLocationAlwaysUsageDescription</i>.
 This is shown when the app asks the user to have permissions to use location services to scan for nearby beacons.
 Add a sensible string that informs the user what we need the permissions for, e.g., "This app needs access to your location to send you relevant notifications and offers."
 2. Click on the Project -> Targets - Project Target and select the Capablities option.
 Scroll down and enable <i>Background Modes</i>.
-Click on to select the <i> Uses Bluetooth LE accessory</i> checkbox.
-These allow the app to search for iBeacons using Bluetooth Low Energy when the app is in the background.
+This allow the app to search for iBeacons using Bluetooth Low Energy when the app is in the background.

 **Your app is now ready to scan for iBeacons!**